ripclawffb/packer/README.md

 * Administrator Password
     * `PACKER_ADMIN_PASSWORD`

+For large AMI bulds, you may need to extend the timeout for the AMI image creation by setting the following environmental variables.

+* `AWS_MAX_ATTEMPTS` - 60
+* `AWS_POLL_DELAY_SECONDS` - 90

 ## Building Packer Image

 Currently, this automation assumes that you'll be building resources in US-West-2 AWS region.